thoughtspot/thoughtspot.github.io/_end-user/search/pie-charts.md

 ## How pie charts divide data

 Pie charts divide your data into sectors that each represent a proportion of a whole circle.
-You can display the exact values of each slice, in addition to the percentage values by toggling on **Show Data Labels** found under Change chart configuration.
+You can display the exact values of each slice, in addition to the percentage values by toggling on **Additional chart options** found under Change chart configuration.

  ![]({{ site.baseurl }}/images/pie_chart_example.png "Pie chart example")